-Daehwan Kim is an Assistant Professor in the Lyda Hill Department of Bioinformatics, a UT Southwestern Endowed Scholar in Medical Research, and a Scholar of the Cancer Prevention Institute of Texas (CPRIT).
+Daehwan Kim is Michael L. Rosenberg Assistant Professor in the Lyda Hill Department of Bioinformatics and a Scholar of the Cancer Prevention Research Institute of Texas (CPRIT).
 Dr. Kim’s research is focused on developing computer algorithms and statistical methods that enable accurate and rapid analysis of biological data, in particular sequencing data.
-Among his several first-author papers, his paper on the TopHat2 software program (published in 2013 in Genome Biology) and another on HISAT (published in 2015 in Nature Methods) have been cited over 3,470 and 320 times, respectively.
+Among his several first-author papers, his paper on the TopHat2 software program (published in 2013 in Genome Biology) and another on HISAT (published in 2015 in Nature Methods) have been cited over 10,000 and 7,000 times, respectively.

 Currently one important obstacle facing analyses of sequencing data is their reliance on the human reference genome to align sequencing reads.
 The human reference genome was assembled using only a few samples and thus does not reflect genetic diversity across individuals and populations.
 This reliance on a single reference genome can introduce significant biases in downstream analyses, and it can miss important disease-related genetic variants if they occur in regions not present in the reference genome.